BanterBoy/BanterBoy.github.io/_posts/2020-03-28-PSCovid19Stats.md

 ```"During the present novel coronavirus (COVID-19) pandemic, those on the front lines—including health care professionals, researchers, and government experts—need quick, easy access to real-time critical data.
 This type of information exchange is what APIs do best, and as an API-first company, Postman is committed to providing whatever assistance we can in this area."```

-Thought I would mention that this was inspired by a [blog post](https://www.powershell.co.at/cov-id-19-powershell-prompt/) that popped up in the random click-fest of reading everything about the coronavirus.
+Thought I would mention that this was inspired by a [blog](https://www.powershell.co.at/cov-id-19-powershell-prompt/) that popped up in the random click-fest of reading everything about the coronavirus.
 Too much time indoors I think.

 ## Getting Started